-- expand our EaaS business by growing the long-term rental fleet, - focus on growing top line revenue through our new Direct Solutions Sales team and growing the DSS subscription program, - broaden our diverse energy products and service offerings, - · increase aftermarket margins and escalate parts availability, and - · focus on managing working capital and inventory turns.
+- expand our EaaS business by growing the long-term rental fleet, - focus on growing top line revenue through our new Direct Solutions Sales team and growing the DSS subscription program, - broaden our diverse energy products and service offerings, - · increase aftermarket margins and escalate parts availability, and - focus on managing working capital and inventory turns.

-For the first quarter of Fiscal 2023 our net loss was \$2.1 million and our basic and diluted net loss per share was \$0.13, compared to \$2.2 million and \$0.16, respectively, for the same period of the previous fiscal year.
-The \$0.1 million decrease in the net loss during the first quarter of Fiscal 2023 compared to the same period the previous year was primarily attributable to increased revenue from microturbine products, higher gross margins from rental revenue, and lower overhead and operating expenses, offset by the gain on extinguishment of debt resulting from the forgiveness of the PPP Loan during the first quarter of Fiscal 2022.
+For the second quarter of Fiscal 2023 our net loss was \$5.0 million and our basic and diluted net loss per share was \$0.30, compared to \$6.0 million and \$0.40, respectively, for the same period of the previous fiscal year.
+The \$1.0 million decrease in the net loss during the second quarter of Fiscal 2023 compared to the same period of the previous year was primarily attributable to lower operating expenses from actions taken in our recent cost reduction plan.

 Our products continue to gain interest in all our major vertical markets (energy efficiency, renewable energy, natural resources, critical power supply, and microgrids).
 In the energy efficiency market, we continue to expand our market presence in hotels, office buildings, hospitals, retail, and industrial applications globally.
 The renewable energy market is fueled by landfill gas, biodiesel, and biogas from sources such as food processing, agricultural waste and livestock manure.
 Our product sales in the oil and gas and other natural resources market is driven by our microturbines' reliability, emissions profile and ease of installation.
-Given the volatility of the oil and gas market, our business strategy is to ensure diversification by also targeting projects within the energy efficiency and renewable energy markets
+Given the volatility of the oil and gas market, our business strategy is to ensure diversification by also targeting projects within the energy efficiency and renewable energy markets.